sefgsefg/FL-on-kubeflow/README.md

 # Federated-Learning-on-kubeflow
-A simple example of performing federated learning on kubeflow
+A sample code of the federated learning with kubeflow pipeline

 ## Description
-It's the architecture of simulated real parallel federated learning.
-The clients will train in parallel on data in their own container and send model information to the server.
-When they receive a response, clients will set the new model weights and proceed to the next federated learning round.
+The architecture of the simulated federated learning is as follows.
+The clients will train on data in parallel in their own container and send model parameters information to the server.
+The federated learning works by a round table procedure where each client submits its training results to the server in each unit epoch.
+The server sums up the separate model parameters to form a new model.
+The new model is then passed on to each client residing on different local container.
+When they receive a response from server, clients will set the new model weights and proceed to the next federated learning round.

 Architecture
 ---